mtws/mtws.github.io/README.md

 # A statically generated blog example using Next.js, Markdown, and TypeScript

-This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.
+This is a demo-procjet based on [blog-starter-typescript](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript) plus TypeScript.

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.